 Running Docker Container as a Non Root User

 When you run an application inside a Docker Container, by default it has access to all the root privileges.
-You might have noticed that when you open an Ubuntu Docker Container Bash, you are logged in as the root user by default.
-This can prove to be a major concern in terms of security of the application.
-Any outsider can misuse this and hack the entire Container along with all the other files and applications running inside the Docker Container.
-Hence, it becomes very important to perform most of the trivial operations as a non root user wherever possible.
+You might have noticed that when you open an Ubuntu Docker Container bash, you are logged in as the root user by default.
+This can prove to be a major security concern for your application.
+Any unauthorized access can compromise the entire container along with all the files and applications running inside it.
+Hence, it becomes very important to perform operations as a non-root user wherever possible.

 sudo groupadd docker